 If you’re considering redecorating your home or even deciding on a single piece of furniture, you don’t have to do it through guesswork.
 Not surprisingly, there are apps to help you figure out paint colors, room measurements, and even how to place your art on a gallery wall.

 There are several free and paid apps available for all phone users, so we narrowed them down to the ones that we think are the most useful.
 Additionally, many of these apps link to shopping options for the added convenience for the user.
-So, here they are our picks for the best home-design and decorating apps.
+So, here are our picks for the best home design apps as well as home decorating ones.

 Although it is fun to get a bunch of paint swatches and pin them to your walls, being able to apply the color gives you a much better feel for how it will look on a large scale.
 Here are some that allow you the freedom to visualize room color and identify a paint color that matches your inspiration.
 It’s important to remember that these apps are guidelines.
 No app is going to be 100% accurate because phone screens are all calibrated differently, and displays vary in brightness and saturation.
 Also, many paint manufacturers have developed apps for color decisions, so if you want a specific brand, they will likely have an app for you.